alienorlatour/tiny-go-projects/book/2-hello.md

-## Hello vibrating stars
+# Hello vibrating stars

+## In this chapter
+- Write to the standard output
+- Test writing to the standard output
+- Write table-driven tests
+- Use flags to read command-line parameters
+- Use a hash table to hold key-value pairs

+## Introduction

-Hello world in the desired human language
+`Hello world` in the desired human language

-### All space travel begins on the ground
+## All space travel begins on the ground

 During the setup of your environment, you wrote a minimalistic Hello World.
 Let's understand it.